Chicken Caprese Skillet

 overhead image of caprese chicken in black skillet on marble.

-Serve it with Buttered Noodles or Instant Pot Jasmine Rice with Roasted Green Beans for a healthy, family friend meal.
+Pair it with Buttered Noodles or Instant Pot Jasmine Rice with Roasted Green Beans for a wholesome family meal everyone will love!

 ingredients needed for caprese chicken skillet.